AdobeDocs/commerce-operations.en/help/configuration/bootstrap/application-modes.md

 ---
 title: Application modes
-desciption: The Commerce application can operate in different modes depending on your needs.
+description: The Commerce application can operate in different modes depending on your needs.
 View a detailed list of the application modes available.
 ---

 # Application modes